panjf2000/ants/README.md

 ### business companies

-The following companies/organizations use `ants` in production.
+Trusted by the following corporations/organizations.

 <table>
   <tbody>